inner-outer-space/nyc-collisions-analytics/README.md

 ## Google Cloud Platform
 1. Create a project in GCP
+2. Add a service account
+    - set Role to owner (not good practice but simple here)
-2. Add a service account and download the key to the the mage folder in this repo as `google_cloud_key.json`
+    - download the key to the the mage folder in this repo as `google_cloud_key.json`

 ## Terraform
 1. cd into the terraform dir